Dealing with New Energy while Asleep, a Different View of Dreams

 Finally, we are persuaded to accept living with a small residual disturbance, thereby allowing the expansion.
 This energizes the whole brain, waking us up.
 It fulfills our inherent design and satisfies the requirements from within ourselves.
 Failing to offset the inner disturbance some way may have long-term consequences, but not allowing the expansion of energy in a timely fashion makes matters much worse.

 With consciousness, useful energy is freed up, allowing and even challenging us to find external activities to undertake.
 Hopefully, during waking hours, we can commit ourselves to lines of action that are productive, may even be helpful to others. and do not infringe on other people’s rights.
-Presumably, making this shift, including obtaining external support for it, is necessary for mental health.
+Consciousness also implies an admiration of others and an appreciation of things.

 What does the future hold for this theory?
 Will psychologists accept this mechanistic and biological view of dreams?
 Will neuroscientists explain this theory in terms of the brain’s activating and restricting structures and functions?
 Will the implications for psychology and even medicine be recognized?
 Does this theory explain, at least in part, why the brain is constructed as it is?